tarek-debug/Online_Portfolio/README.md

 An anthology of my written works, showcasing my talent in crafting engaging narratives.
 Here, you can find short stories, serialized fiction, and insights into my writing process.

 ### Outdoor Exploration
-A photo journal of my adventures in the great outdoors.
-This section includes pictures, route maps, and reflections on my treks, climbs, and various escapades into nature.
+This section includes a interactive map to show that locations in nature that I explored and ones that I want to do so in the future.

 ### Game Development
 A peek into my creativity and technical ability, this section details the games I've developed, including design documents, code snippets, and playable demos.